 The U.S. Supreme Court’s June 28 decision upholding the core of the health care law, known as the Patient Protection and Affordable Care Act, will energize voters who oppose it, said Representative Jim Jordan, an Ohio Republican who leads the Republican Study Committee.

 The justices, voting 5-4, said Congress can require Americans to carry insurance or pay a penalty, which the court said was within lawmakers’ constitutional power to tax.
-Hospital company HCA Holdings Inc. (HCA) rose after the ruling, as did Medicaid insurer Molina Healthcare Inc. (MOH) Commercial carrier WellPoint Inc. (WLP) fell as a result of the law’s regulations.
+Hospital company HCA Holdings Inc. (HCA:US) rose after the ruling, as did Medicaid insurer Molina Healthcare Inc. (MOH:US) Commercial carrier WellPoint Inc. (WLP:US) fell as a result of the law’s regulations.